Georgia Durable Power of Attorney Form

 The Georgia Durable Power of Attorney (for finances) is a legal document used for assigning an individual (the “agent”) with the power to financial-related decisions on behalf of the person completing the form (the “principal”).
 Being a durable form, it will remain active in the event the principal can no longer make decisions on their own (typically due to medical reasons).
 Duties the agent may be required to complete include depositing funds, paying for goods and services, making investments, and applying for government benefits.

 Revoking an Agent’s Power: Georgia Revocation of Power of Attorney

 State Laws & Signing Requirements

-- One (1) witness (if the Principal so wishes, more witnesses are permitted), and
+- One (1) witness (more witnesses are permitted if the principal so chooses), and

-- A Notary Public or other entity authorized to take acknowledgements.
+- A Notary Public (or other entity authorized to take acknowledgments).

 - Georgia Advance Directive (Medical Power of Attorney)

 - Georgia General (Financial) Power of Attorney Form

 - Georgia Limited (Special) Power of Attorney Form